 World Olympians shine with Beijing memories

-BEIJING, Feb.
-12 (Xinhua) -- Stir-fried broccoli, Kung Pao chicken, dumplings and free snacks -- These are all in a viral video posted by U.S. snowboarder Tessa Maud on social media, documenting her dinner at an Olympic Village for Beijing 2022.
+BEIJING - Stir-fried broccoli, Kung Pao chicken, dumplings and free snacks -- These are all in a viral video posted by US snowboarder Tessa Maud on social media, documenting her dinner at an Olympic Village for Beijing 2022.

 "I love the onions and the peanuts, and the chili is literally amazing," lauded the 18-year-old Olympian in the vlog.